titola/neuropa/README.md

 On May 15 2020: scattered wounds and red dots in the center of the soles of my feet.
 A little wound near the left knee.

+An emollient ointment based on glycerine is a temporary remedy.

 ### Teeth vibration

 I add this section because my teeth considerably vibrated on May 31 2019